Thai tourism suffers as floods threaten Bangkok

 "Food and water at our hotels is no problem.
 We have enough supplies to last for months if the worst comes to the worst.
 Our hotels in Phuket and Pattaya are picking up because some people have gone there to escape the floods," he added.

-Luxury hotels along the Chao Phraya river, including the Mandarin Oriental, are open for business.
+Luxury hotels along the Chao Phraya river, including the Mandarin Oriental (OHTL.BK), are open for business.
 They have not been affected by flooding or high river levels so far and have put up barriers to protect against inundation.

 (Additional reporting by Pracha Hariraksapitak and Apornrath Phoonphongphiphat; Editing by Alan Raybould)